The performance of any electronic device depends on the PCB.

 - Copper Temp Co = 3.9E-3 ohm/ohm/C

 - Voltage Drop is Current * Resistance

-First thing that you have to know is, maximum electricity which basically has ability to perform the functions of the board as input.
+The first thing that you have to know is maximum electricity which basically has the ability to perform the functions of the board as input.
 Furthermore, it includes,

 - The unit of the measurement trace